by Aaron Browder, Open School staff

 This is a true story, except Emily is not a high school graduate; she’s eight.
 She didn’t start a food truck, but a corporation at The Open School.
 And she wasn’t thousands of dollars in debt; she was only $15 in the red.
 Emily can be thankful for these facts.
 When we’re young, it’s easy to overestimate our abilities and get into trouble.

 I think that’s the purpose of childhood.
 I think that’s the purpose of school.
 We are allowed to make mistakes on a smaller scale, without being destroyed.
 We can get back up right away and try again.
 However, regardless of scale, the lessons are the same.
 Emily can learn how to run a business in this safe place, and carry her learning on to more high-stakes endeavors when she’s more mature.

-Traditional schools do not serve this purpose.
-From first grade all the way through college, traditional schools hand out A’s and F’s which are recorded in a “grade point average” that sticks with the student wherever she goes.
+From first grade all the way through college, conventional schools hand out A’s and F’s which are recorded in a “grade point average” that sticks with the student wherever she goes.
 Bad grades lead to labels like “failure” and “learning disabled,” on to being “held back” and repeating grades, and later to being rejected from colleges and employers.

 In schools like that, failure is not a stepping stone on the path to wisdom, but a dead end, a one-way ticket to the lower class of society.
 Failure is unacceptable.
 In most cases, it is safer not to take risks.
 The top students are the ones who learn to avoid risk, who never make mistakes, who get everything right the first time.
 Is this really what we want our schools to be?Failure is a beautiful, exciting thing.
 It's an opportunity to innovate and do better next time.
 Click To Tweet